gfk-sveyigey/moonblade/README.md

 # moonblade
-A Python 3 asynchronous library committed to communicating with LOL server through the LCU API in a simple and flexible way.
+An asynchronous Python 3 library designed to communicate with the LOL server via the LCU API in a simple and flexible way.

 ## Setup